 One example is the kind of scalability that makes storage more adaptable and cost-effective than ever before, which we call “adaptable capacity and performance.”
 This scale-out approach to storage allows companies to add more capacity or performance independently and as needed.

 But adaptable capacity and performance is about more than just reacting to new demands.
 It can also make planning for and acquiring storage much easier, paving the way for a sustainable approach that does away with cyclical re-planning and replacement.
-Scalability offers the premise of pay-as-you-grow storage, so you can start small with an infrastructure built for
+Scalability offers the premise of pay-as-you-grow storage, so you can start small with an infrastructure built for current needs and add storage as you need it.
+When new technology becomes available, the “new-tech” storage nodes can be added to the existing system with the older ones getting phased out over time.
+And it’s all done nondisruptively.

 A few block storage vendors have stood out in this area for some time; Dell EqualLogic and HP LeftHand are certainly leaders.
 They differentiated themselves by taking advantage of standardized hardware and focusing attention on software innovation for things like automated pooling, tiering and load balancing.